Asamartino/Rust_for_everyone/src/chapter_3/README.md

 -  level 1: easy exercises
 -  level 2: intermediate exercises.
 They combine multiple concepts together, you might need to look around for a solution (as you might not know some concepts)

 The multiple choice questions (MCQ) can be taken at any time.
-We recommend that you do it without any exeternal help.
+We recommend that you do it without any external help.